Using Mindfulness to Cope with Trauma Flashbacks

 If you’ve experienced the above, you may be having a trauma flashback.
-A flashback occurs when you relive parts of a traumatic incident or feel as if the trauma is happening again in the present.
+A flashback occurs when you relive parts of a traumatic incident or feel as if the trauma is happening again.
 Flashbacks are usually triggered by something that reminds the brain of an upsetting memory.
 When triggered, the brain has trouble distinguishing the past from the present, causing you to feel disconnected, scared, or anxious.

 What are Trauma Triggers?

-Trauma triggers are any thing that involuntarily cause an individual to recall a disturbing or upsetting event.
+Trauma triggers are any stimulus that involuntarily cause you to recall a disturbing or upsetting event.
 Triggers can include smells, images, activities, sounds, thoughts, places, or people.
-It is helpful to identify triggers so that you can learn how to cope with them.
 Writing down thoughts, actions, and anything else preceding a flashback is a helpful way to recognize trauma triggers.

 Mindfulness is the act of practicing present moment awareness by focusing your attention on whatever is happening in the moment.
 Mindfulness reassures the mind that you are safe in the present and not back in the past.
 Mindfulness also involves the practice of accepting your emotions without judgment so that you feel less disturbed by intense feelings.